JamesGordonGraham/TeleScroll/replit.md

 - July 17, 2025.
 Enhanced JavaScript scrolling implementation:
   * Replaced CSS animation with JavaScript requestAnimationFrame for better control
   * Text properly centered when paused (50% with translateY(-50%))
-  * Smooth scrolling from bottom (100%) to top (-100%) using position updates
+  * Smooth scrolling from top (-100%) to bottom (100%) using position updates
   * Linear transition with 0.05s for ultra-smooth movement
-  * Speed control through scrollSpeed * 0.1 calculation
+  * Enhanced speed control: 0.1x-1x range uses speed * 0.5 for faster movement
-  * Auto-reset to bottom when reaching top for continuous scrolling
+  * Auto-reset to top when reaching bottom for continuous scrolling
+  * Fixed horizontal centering with left: 50% and translateX(-50%)
 ```

 ## User Preferences